DataWithLawal/SQL-Practice-Problems-SQL-Server-Solutions/README.md

 └── README.md

 📚 Folder Breakdown
-🟢 01_introductory/
+🟢 01_introductory

-Focuses on fundamentals done properly:

-SELECT patterns with intent
+Foundations done properly

+Focus areas:

+Intentional SELECT statements

-Filtering and sorting without surprises
+Filtering without surprises

+Correct sorting and ordering

-Date handling (date vs datetime)
+Date vs. datetime handling

-String and numeric functions used correctly
+String and numeric functions used safely

 Emphasis: clarity, correctness, and habit formation.

-🟡 02_intermediate/
+🟡 02_intermediate

-Introduces analytical thinking:
+Analytical reasoning begins

+Focus areas:

-Multi-table joins and relationship reasoning
+Multi-table joins and relationship logic

-Aggregations and GROUP BY at the correct grain
+Aggregations at the correct grain

-NULL-aware logic
+NULL-aware calculations

 CASE expressions for business rules

-Subqueries and validation checks
+Subqueries and data validation checks

 Emphasis: logic, assumptions, and data integrity.

-🔴 03_advanced/
+🔴 03_advanced

-Deals with real-world complexity:
+Real-world complexity

+Focus areas:

-Window functions for ranking and comparison
+Window functions and ranking logic

-Time-based analysis (periods, trends, rolling logic)
+Time-based analysis and trends

 Deduplication and anomaly detection

-Performance-aware query patterns
+Performance-aware query design

 Execution plan considerations (SQL Server)

-Emphasis: scalability, performance, and professional-grade SQL.
+Emphasis: scalability, performance, and professional rigor.

 🧠 Coding Philosophy

-Every SQL file follows these principles:
+Every SQL file follows consistent principles:

 Queries are commented to explain intent, not just mechanics

 Intermediate steps are preferred over clever one-liners

-Defensive SQL is used where data may break assumptions
+Defensive SQL is used where assumptions may break

-Readability is prioritized over brevity
+Readability is prioritised over brevity

-Performance implications are acknowledged when relevant
+Performance implications are acknowledged where relevant

 Example comment style:

--- Aggregate at order level first to prevent join multiplication -- before rolling up to customer grain
+-- Aggregate at order level first to prevent join multiplication -- before rolling up to the customer grain

 🧪 Database Used

-The solutions are written for:

 SQL Server

 A modified Northwind-style database (as used in the book)

-Note: These queries may require minor syntax adjustments for PostgreSQL or MySQL.
+⚠️ Note: Queries may require minor syntax adjustments for PostgreSQL or MySQL.

 🚀 How to Use This Repository

 Clone the repository

-Open queries in SQL Server Management Studio (SSMS)
+Open scripts in SQL Server Management Studio (SSMS)

 Run queries section by section

-Read the comments before reading the results
+Read the comments before reviewing results

-Modify queries to test edge cases and assumptions
+Modify queries to test assumptions and edge cases

-This repository is most valuable when used actively, not passively.
+This repository delivers the most value when used actively, not passively.

 ⚠️ Disclaimer

-These solutions represent one correct and reasoned approach, not the only approach.
+These solutions represent one reasoned approach, not the only possible approach.

-SQL is a language of trade-offs — and those trade-offs are documented where they matter.
+SQL is a language of trade-offs — and where those trade-offs matter, they are documented.

 💬 Final Thought

 SQL doesn’t fail teams.
 Thinking does.

-If this repository helps sharpen how you think about data — it has done its job.
+If this repository sharpens how you reason about data, then it has done its job.